 What is Mineral Water?

 Mineral water has a pretty long and rich history.
-It’s popularity dates back to the Roman Empire, when mineral water was used for its supposed medicinal properties in the famous thermal baths.
-In Europe, thermal baths enjoyed a resurgence in the 19th century, and mineral water was bottled and sold as public water systems became overly populated.
+It’s popularity dates back to the Roman Empire, when mineral water was used for its supposed medicinal properties in their famous thermal baths.
+Fast forward to 19th century Europe, when thermal baths enjoyed a resurgence.
+It was at this point when mineral water began to be bottled and commercially sold as public water systems became overly populated.

 Today, mineral water is widely available in the form of bottled water.
-Thanks to its history, this type of water still inspires the trust of consumers.
+Thanks to its history, this type of water still inspires the trust of consumers, and over the last decade, consumption of mineral water has doubled in countries like the US and Switzerland.
 Mineral water companies still market the water using messages of purity and health that date back centuries.
 But how true are these claims?
 And what exactly is mineral water?

 What are the Benefits of Drinking Mineral Water?